 Opening Hours can be found by perusing the appropriate section of their Opening Hours page.
 If you go to County Hall reception, staff will direct you to the Office.

 A parking permit is required in County Hall Car Park for visitors to Montgomeryshire Record Office.
 These may be obtained from County Hall Reception or Powys County Archive.
+Some disabled spaces are available near to the building.

 Powys County Archive is part of the Archives Wales reader's ticket scheme.
 You will need to bring ID when you first visit, including evidence of your signature, in order to be issued with a card.